giva-lab/UrbanForest/README.md

 ## 📖 Citation
 If you use this dataset, please cite:

-> Normando Amazonas, Rogério Negri, Luis Gustavo Nonato.
+> Normando Amazonas, Rogério Negri and Luis Gustavo Nonato.
 > *Generating Urban Forest Datasets from Satellite Imagery: Application to the City of São Paulo.*
 > [Journal/Conference information will be added once available.]